-Salima Mukansanga, the referee that officiated the highest altitude soccer match in the world is set to make history at the present Africa Cup of Nations by being the first woman to referee a match at the men’s continental tournament.
+Salima Mukansanga, the referee that officiated the highest altitude soccer match in the world is set to make history at the present World Cup a few months after officiating at the Africa Cup of Nations by being the first woman to referee a match at the men’s continental tournament and a world stage.

 Mukansanga, who was the fourth official in Guinea’s 1-0 victory against Malawi on Monday and is slated to take over as a central referee later this week, is continuing his ascent to stardom in Cameroon.

 The Rwandan official, 33, officiated matches in the Tokyo Olympics and the Women’s World Cup in France, and now sees the Nations Cup as a chance to show that there should be no restrictions for female referees in the men’s game.

 She told ESPN ahead of her debut as the first female central referee at the biennial continental showcase, “We’ll show the world we can do anything.”

 “We can demonstrate that we can successfully officiate a man’s game at a high level.

 “The rules of the game are the same, we’re now utilizing VAR, it’s the same as the World Cup, it’s the same as the Olympics, and it’s a fantastic chance for me and other women.

 “I want other women to support me, other lady referees, and women all around the globe, because we can accomplish something, we are prepared, and we have the courage to achieve,” she says.

 Mukansanga is one of four female officials in the event, joining Morocco’s Bouchra Karboubi and Fatiha Jermoumi and Cameroon’s Carine Atemzabong, however only Mukansanga has been recognized as a key referee.